Last Updated on April 4, 2026 by Luis Cooper

 It completes the task.

-Without any other additional sensor, the watch can determine what your V02 Max is, which is another great feature, and you also don’t need to run miles for that.
+Without any other additional sensors, the watch can determine your V02 Max, which is another great feature.
+You also don’t need to run miles for that.

 What Makes It Best: